Vorarephilia: Variations

+As there is room for artistic interpretation and niches, there are many other subcategories that may be less commonly seen, but they all more or less amount to a victim being inserted through a consumer's orifice in some way.

+The sizes of the consumer and victim can vary.
+Macro/micro vore is used to describe art in which the victim is much smaller than the consumer.
+Same-size vore, on the other hand, depicts a scenario where the victim and consumer are roughly the same size.

 Research

 One case study analysis connected the fantasy with sexual masochism, and suggested that it could be motivated by a desire to merge with a more powerful other or permanently escape loneliness.
-With "no known treatment" for vorarephiles who feel ill at ease with their sexuality, psychologists at Toronto's Centre for Addiction and Mental Health have recommended trying to "adjust to, rather than change or suppress" the sexual interest.
+With "no known treatment" for vorarephiles who feel 'ill' with their sexuality, psychologists at Toronto's Centre for Addiction and Mental Health have recommended trying to "adjust to, rather than change or suppress" the sexual interest.
 Medication for libido reduction could be used if deemed necessary.